Table of Contents

 A disinformation term coined by anti-abortion leaders to falsely claim that some contraceptives end an existing pregnancy.
 This term has no medical meaning and should not be used.

 Abortion means ending a pregnancy.
-There are two main options: an abortion procedure (also called in-clinic abortion) and the abortion pill (also called medication abortion).
-Both are safe and effective.
+There are two FDA-approved options: an abortion procedure (also called in-clinic abortion) and medication abortion, a two-pill regimen using mifepristone and misoprostol.
+Medication abortion can also be done using a misoprostol-only regimen.
+Both FDA-approved abortion methods are safe and effective.

 Conception ⚠️ (not neutral)